Children's Hospital is part of the UPMC family.

 A healthy immune system creates masses of immune cells called "granulomas" at infection sites.
 Within these granulomas are immune cells called neutrophils that make hydrogen peroxide to fight infection.
 As the infection clears, the granulomas go away.

-In CGD, neutrophils aren't able to make the hydrogen peroxide our bodies need to fight certain invaders like bacteria or fungus.
+In CGD, neutrophils aren't able to make the hydrogen peroxide our bodies need to fight invaders like bacteria or fungus.

 Since the neutrophils can't control the bacteria or fungus, they can spread causing severe infections.
 The body realizes the immune system isn't clearing the infection, so the granulomas keep growing.